nelsonjchen/gargantuan-takeout-rocket/README.md

    * Record the name of your blob container.
 4. Setup Lifecycle Rules as seen in https://www.youtube.com/watch?v=-3k0hhngt7o
    * Archive Tier after 1 day
+     * Let the data be hot for 1 day.
+In case you make a mistake of some sort or you want to delete.
    * Delete after 180 days
      * Early deletion of archives incures a fee equal to as if you've stored the archive for the rest of the 180 day minimum.